 The first recipient of the award was U.S. Supreme Court Justice Sandra Day O’Connor (Ret.) in 2007.
 Over the years, IAALS has given the award to chief justices of state supreme courts, legislators, federal district court judges, legal educators, philanthropists, and others.
 Until 2012, the honor was known as the Transparent Courthouse Award.

 The award is presented annually in April at the Rebuilding Justice Award Dinner.
+Learn more about our 2026 dinner.

-Click here for the list of recipients.
+Click here for the full list of past recipients.

 Alli Gerkman Legal Visionary Award